 The student billing process and the various financing options available at Knox College are described below.
-Parents may be particularly interested in when and what the student is billed.
-Installment payment plans and alternative loan programs are covered in this section.
-(Also see our brochure, "Paying for Your Knox Education" enclosed with your original financial aid package.)
+Parents may be particularly interested in when and for what the student is billed.
+Payment plans, student loans, and parent loans are covered in this section.

 Standard charges for the 2013-2014 academic year include the following: